 |From 1 January 2020 to 31 December 2020||€ 305|

-May-September is the period with constant S-SE swells producing 2-10ft waves.
-The wind blows all year round mainly from the SE.
+From May to September is the period with constant S-SE swells producing 2-10ft waves.
+The wind blows all year round mainly from the southeast.
 The prevalence of the reefs are SW facing therefore these winds are cross-shore.
 From September to May the winds are more E-SE coming in a more offshore direction, but unfortunately it is not the main season for swells.
 Most reefs are heavily influenced by the tide.

-How to get there : Visa is required for citizens of Australia, South Africa and Brazil.
+How to get there : A valid visa is required for citizens of Australia, South Africa and Brazil.
 New Caledonia is expensive to fly to with major airlines such as Qantas, Air New Zealand and some charter flights from France.
 Local airlines are Air Vanuatu and Air Calin.
 The airport is 45min from Noumea.

-Getting around : Transportation to the island is superfluous, as all activities are carried out offshore.
-The boats to reach the waves are expensive.
+Getting around : Transportation to the island is not very useful, as all activities are carried out offshore.
+The boats to reach the spots are expensive.
 You can rent a Zodiac in Noumea for morning outings for around $ 70.
 If you want to surf more, book a seat in the charter boats, you can choose between: Raid Ngatahi ($ 150 / day) or La Violante ($ 1800/10 day in the period of June-July) with STC.

-Accommodations and Food : If you've got the mood to do it, live aboard these super luxurious charter boats.
-The food will be purely fresh fish and will be accompanied by a lot of beer.
-The downside is the night in the sea which can be noisy and stormy.
+Accommodations and Food : You can live aboard these super luxurious charter boats.
+The food will be purely fresh fish and it will be accompanied by a lot of beer.
+The night in the sea which can be noisy and stormy.
 On land, hotels are not cheap. (about $ 40 / double Le Lagon).

-Dangers and Nuisances: It is a very safe island so the only danger is the standard one of surfing, or cuts on the reef.
+Dangers and Nuisances: It is a very safe island, so the only danger is surf, or cuts on the reef.